-Students in a Commonwealth Supported Place (CSP) get help from the government and pay a lower course fee called the student contribution amount.
-See student contribution amount to estimate your fees.
+Students in a Commonwealth Supported Place (CSP) pay a lower course fee called the Student Contribution Amount (SCA).
+Commonwealth Supported Places are available to:

 You will also need to pay a Student Services and Amenities Fee (SSAF).